joshre/joshre.github.io/_share/resume.md

 <span class="font-mono text-base font-medium tracking-tight"><strong>Engineer</strong> \| October 2020 - August 2024</span>

 MxU’s core product is a Rails app used to train worship and tech teams in video, audio, lighting, and leadership.
-We built and maintained a product that helped folks in charge of making the weekend happen train volunteers in local churches across the world. **In my 4 years there I saw MRR more than triple**, saw ARR hit major milestones, and worked within a team that grew from 2 to 12.
+We built and maintained a product that helped folks in charge of making the weekend happen train volunteers in local churches across the world. **In my 4 years there we more than tripled MRR**, saw ARR hit major milestones, and worked within a team that grew from 2 to 12.

 I came on as the first employee and was solely responsible for product for a short period, later working with two other engineers in varying capacities.